Idaho Primary Election · May 19, 202606days·10hrs·16min·06secFind Polling Place →

 Julie VanOrden: Idaho Republican Incumbent for Senate District 30

-Julie VanOrden is a Republican member of the Idaho State Senate seeking a third Senate term in District 30, which covers Bingham and Butte Counties in southeast Idaho.
-VanOrden lives in Pingree and has served in the Idaho Legislature continuously since 2012, first in the House and now in the Senate.
-She faces Republican primary challenger Ethan Neff in the May 19, 2026 primary, as confirmed on her Ballotpedia profile.
+Julie VanOrden is a Republican member of the Idaho State Senate seeking a fourth Senate term in District 30, which covers Bingham and Butte Counties in southeastern Idaho.
+VanOrden lives in Pingree and has served in the Idaho Legislature since 2012.
+She faces Republican challenger Ethan Neff in the May 19, 2026 Republican primary, as reported by the Idaho State Journal.
 Democrat Joni Lin Sorenson is running in the general election.

 Background